Basilan: Culture

-Santa Isabel Cathedral, in the heart of Isabela City's poblacion, is the center of Basilan's thriving Catholic community.
+Santa Isabel Cathedral, in the heart of Isabela City's poblacion, is the center of Basilan's Catholic community.

 The biggest cultural influences on the island derive from Basilan's tri-ethnolingusitic community: the native Yakan, Tausug, and Chavacano peoples.
 The Yakans and Tausugs are predominantly Muslim, while the Chavacano are primarily Catholic.

-Among the Tausugs and Samals, the phrase "mag-tausug na kaw" means "become a Muslim", instead of the more literal translation, "become a Tausug", as the Tausug ethnic is regarded as the "original Muslims" of the area.
+Among the Tausugs and Samals, the phrase "mag-tausug na kaw" means "to become a Muslim", instead of the more literal translation, "to become a Tausug", as the Tausug ethnic is regarded as the "original Muslims" of the area.
 Although the majority of the Yakans are Muslims, a significant number conform to traditional local beliefs, traditions and rituals, while a few have likewise opted to be baptized Christians or became atheists or agnostics.
-Along with a majority of the Chavacano, the Cebuano and the Ilonggo/Hiligaynon Bisaya are also Catholics.
+Along with a majority of the Chavacano, the Cebuano and the Ilonggo/Hiligaynon Bisaya are also Catholic.

 Yakan interior/east: Yakans gathered at Materling, Al Barka (Tipo-Tipo), Basilan, visited by Kapamilya broadcaster Bernadette Sembrano.

-Culturally, the Yakan and the Tausug are distinct ethnolinguistic nations; the Yakan represent the "Lumad" (albeit lately most Yakans have since converted to Islam) or indigenous peoples of Basilan, while the Tausugs, the Samal and the Bajao are regarded as the "original Muslims", and the Chavacano, Cebuano and Ilonggo are the "Cristianos".
-The rest, a mixture of Ilocanos, Waray, Bicolanos, Maranaos, Iranuns and Maguindanaos, are more recent migrants permanently residing in the region, itinerant merchants or government workers.
+Culturally, the Yakan and the Tausug are distinct ethnolinguistic nations; the Yakan represent the Lumad (albeit lately most Yakan have since converted to Islam) or indigenous peoples of Basilan, while the Tausugs, the Samal and the Bajao are regarded as the "original Muslims", and the Chavacano, Cebuano and Ilonggo are the Cristianos.
+The rest, a mixture of Ilocano, Waray, Bicolano, Maranao, Iranun, and Maguindanao, are more recent migrants permanently residing in the region, itinerant merchants or government workers.

 This mix of ethnicities, forged first by the Spanish practice of establishing re-settlements or reducciones, as well as the multinational plantations' importation of skilled Christian farm workers and laborers from the Visayas and Luzon, gives Basilan a distinct culture in the Philippines.
-It is the only predominantly Muslim province that is governed primarily by its indigenous population and whose most commonly spoken language is Chavacano.
+It is the only predominantly Muslim province governed primarily by its indigenous people and whose most common spoken language is Chavacano.

-Catholic north/northwest: J. S. Alano Street, one of the main thoroughfares of Isabela City, connecting Santa Isabel Cathedral with the Isabela City Plaza/Plaza Rizal and the Provincial Capitol.
+Catholic north/northwest: J. S. Alano Street, one of the main thoroughfares of Isabela City, connecting Santa Isabel Cathedral with Plaza Rizal and the Provincial Capitol.

 The Tausugs and Samals, for the most part having been denied ownership of land, and owing to their primary livelihood of fishing, live along the coastlines, constructing their houses on stilts at the water's edge near population centers.
 Their houses are, for the most part, outside of the municipal water and sewerage systems of the urban centers.
 This group controls nearly 100% of the bountiful aquatic resources that surround the island.